guettli/programming-guidelines/README.md

 For basic syntax checking (aka linting) before commit I use [pre-commit](https://pre-commit.com/)

+Adding simple checks is very easy: [hook to reject commit if a file contains a specific string](https://stackoverflow.com/a/66171121/633961)

 ### aaa-tests (smoke tests)

 If you have a huge test-suite, which takes more than ten minutes to execute, then I recommend